 Unfortunately, Chrome or Firefox browser extensions are not available, although router support is available to protect all of your connected devices.
-Up to 10 devices can connect at the same time on a single set of login credentials.
+Unlimited devices can connect at the same time on a single set of login credentials.

 Customer support is available around the clock thanks to 24/7 live support chat, a searchable support library and email support.

 - Owns and operates entire global server network

 - Around-the-clock customer support